Whole-life orders: The sentence that sees criminals likely to die behind bars

 If this happens, she will join a string of the country’s most dangerous offenders who are likely to die behind bars, including Sarah Everard’s killer Wayne Couzens, necrophiliac David Fuller and homegrown terrorist Ali Harbi Ali who murdered MP Sir David Amess.

-A total of 70 criminals are serving a whole-life order.
+A total of 70 criminals are serving a whole-life order, four of which are being held in secure hospitals.
 They will never be considered for release, unless there are exceptional compassionate grounds to warrant it.

 Only three women have previously been handed the sentence: the girlfriend of Moors murderer Ian Brady, Myra Hindley – who died in 2002 – and serial killers Rose West and Joanna Dennehy.